-- 1.1 In exercising most of its functions under the Gambling Act 2005, the Licensing Authority must have regard to the licensing objectives as set out in Section 1 of the Act.
-The licensing objectives are: - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime; - Ensuring that gambling is conducted in a fair and open way; and - Protecting children and other vulnerable persons from being harmed or exploited by gambling - 1.2 The Licensing Authority is aware that the Gambling Commission has stated that the requirement in relation to children is explicitly to protect them from being harmed or exploited by gambling. - 1.3 This Licensing Authority is aware that in accordance with Section 153 of the Act, in making its decisions about premises licences and temporary use notices it should aim to permit the use of the premises for gambling in so far as it thinks it: - (a) in accordance with any relevant code of practice under section 24, - (b) in accordance with any relevant guidance issued by the Commission under section 25, - (c) reasonably consistent with the licensing objectives (subject to paragraphs (a) and (b)), and - (d) in accordance with the statement published by the authority under section 349 (subject to paragraphs (a) to (c)).
+- 1.1 In exercising most of its functions under the Gambling Act 2005, hereafter referred to as the Act, the Licensing Authority, Eastleigh Borough Council, must have regard to the licensing objectives as set out in Section 1 of the Act.
+The licensing objectives are: - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime; - Ensuring gambling is conducted in a fair and open way; and - Protecting children and other vulnerable persons from being harmed or exploited by gambling - 1.2 The Gambling Commission has stated the objective in relation to children, is explicitly to protect them from being harmed or exploited by gambling.
+The Licensing Authority shall ensure the objective as it relates to children is applied in this manner. - 1.3 This Licensing Authority is aware that in accordance with Section 153 of the Act, in making its decisions about premises licences and temporary use notices it should aim to permit the use of the premises for gambling in so far as it thinks it: - (a) in accordance with any relevant code of practice under section 24, - (b) in accordance with any relevant guidance issued by the Commission under section 25. - (c) reasonably consistent with the licensing objectives (subject to paragraphs (a) and (b)), and - (d) in accordance with the statement published by the authority under section 349 (subject to paragraphs (a) to (c)).